DataSF/datasf.github.io/academy/_posts/2016-01-27-advanced-excel.md

 ---
-title: "Advanced Excel"
+title: Advanced Excel
 length: 2
-subject: ["Analysis", "Data Visualization"]
+subject:
+  - Analysis
+  - Data Visualization
-prereq: "Intermediate Excel II or strong working knowledge of Excel"
+prereq: Intermediate Excel II or strong working knowledge of Excel
-instructors: ["sam_dorward", "david_weinzimmer"]
+instructors:
+  - sam_dorward
+  - david_weinzimmer
-description: This classroom based workshop is the fourth in a series of workshops on Excel offered by the Data Academy.
-It provides the Data Academy's most advanced level of Excel training.
+description: "This classroom based workshop is the fourth in a series of workshops on Excel offered by the Data Academy.
+It provides the Data Academy's most advanced level of Excel training."
+published: true
 ---

 ## About this course
 This classroom based workshop is the fourth in a series of workshops on Excel offered by the Data Academy.
 It provides the Data Academy's most advanced level of Excel training.